Caleb-C004/virtual-CPU/README.md

 Stack stores the CPU's register states in a stack whenever a subroutine is called for the CPU The stack memory locations are from 0 to 3FF (1024 locations)

+When the code is executed, it will promp for an input file, in this case, input.txt.
+The code will then execute and output to a textfile output.txt